-The Project will save \$10,250,567 in highway pavement damage at a 3% discount, and \$6,501,462 at 7% over the next 20 years.
-Without this project, the future surface transportation network is threatened as NETEX and BLR will not be able to move freight efficiently due to track conditions, and the lack of sufficient capacity affects certain industries that wish to expand their operations.
+The Project will save \$9,966,521 in highway pavement damage at a 3% discount, and \$6,321,305 at 7% over the next 20 years.
+Without this project, the future surface transportation network is threatened as NETEX and Blacklands will not be able to move freight efficiently due to track conditions, and the lack of sufficient capacity affects certain industries that wish to expand their operations.
 The NETEX system is a surface transportation asset that - if left unimproved - threatens future transportation network efficiency, mobility of goods, and economic growth in the area.
 Improvement of any portion of the line contributes to lower maintenance and operating costs, but improvements to the entire line must be completed to bring the full economic benefits to existing and prospective rail customers.

-Upon completion of these improvements, customers will be able to ship goods with confidence at 25 mph to the interchange points with UP and KCS.
+Upon completion of these improvements, customers will be able to ship goods with confidence at 25 mph to the interchange points with Union Pacific and Kansas City Southern rail lines.
 This will have two distinct impacts.
 First, the downward spiral of existing rail traffic diversion to trucks will be avoided.
 Second, the wave of new traffic associated with existing customer growth, new industrial customers locating on the line, and the real potential for Class I railroads to utilize the corridor for capacity and time savings in-and-out of the Dallas/Ft.
 Worth Metroplex.
 All of this will keep tens of thousands of additional trucks off of the highways.
 A year-by-year breakdown of this category's benefit stream can be found on the "3c BCA" and "3i TIGER Assump" tabs in the provided BCA Spreadsheet.

-ii.
+(ii.)
 Economic Competitiveness

 All things being equal, rail transportation is dramatically cheaper than truck transportation.
-Unfortunately, for rail customers in Northeast Texas, all things are not equal because the NETEX rail corridor is in poor condition, draining available NETEX and BLR resources just to maintain the infrastructure in the same poor condition, not improve it.
+Unfortunately, for rail customers in Northeast Texas, all things are not equal because the NETEX rail corridor is in poor condition, draining available NETEX and Blacklands resources just to maintain the infrastructure in the same poor condition, not improve it.
 Though the track speed and reliability of the infrastructure isn't very good, the shippers still realize that rail transportation of their raw materials, goods, and products is substantially cheaper when shipping by rail.

-By upgrading this line to FRA Class 2 track standards, avoiding discontinuation of rail service, this Project will save railroad customers \$91,373,285 at a 3% discount, and \$57,953,861 at 7% over the next 20 years in additional transportation cost diverting shipments to trucking.
+By upgrading this line to FRA Class 2 track standards, avoiding discontinuation of rail service, this Project will save railroad customers \$88,841,308 at a 3% discount, and \$56,347,945 at 7% over the next 20 years in additional transportation cost diverting shipments to trucking.
 Total Transportation Cost Savings NPV Net Benefits are shown in Table 6.
 A year-by-year breakdown of this category's benefit stream can be found on the "3c BCA" tab in the provided BCA Spreadsheet.